 Come to the party and enjoy some of the best fun that the digital age has to offer!
 Participate in live collaborative art making, motion graphics, and sound mixing.
-Have fun with art inspired apps, snap a meme worthy photo in the photo booth, snag some free food, and have a blast!
+Have fun at the Silent Disco, snag some free food, and have a blast!
 Don’t miss it or you will be one grumpy cat.

 Hosted by the Student Collective at UMMA in partnership with Maize Collective.

 Art in the Age of the Internet, 1989 to Today is organized by the Institute of Contemporary Art/Boston and curated by Eva Respini, Barbara Lee Chief Curator, with Jeffrey De Blois, Assistant Curator.

 Major support is provided by The Andrew W. Mellon Foundation.

 This project is supported in part by an award from the National Endowment for the Arts.

 UMMA gratefully acknowledges the following donors for their generous support: